Incentives for Using Solar Energy in Your Home

 Popular Incentives and Tax Credits for Solar Panels for Homeowners

-Homeowners can receive a federal tax credit for 30% of the total system cost.
+Homeowners can receive a federal tax credit for 30% of the total system investment for systems installed through 2019.
+The ITC then steps down to 26% for systems installed in 2020 and 22% for systems installed in 2021.
+After 2021, the residential credit drops to zero and the commercial credit drops to 10%.
 This credit is used in the same calendar year the solar system is installed and goes live.
+A tax credit is a dollar-for-dollar reduction in the income taxes that a person would otherwise pay the federal government.
 The credit can be enjoyed throughout the US, including CT, MA, and OR.

-Net metering is a way for utility companies to track how much excess energy you sell to the grid.
+Net metering is a way for utility companies to track how much excess energy you send back to the grid.
 This can significantly reduce or even eliminate your electrical utility bill.
 Net metering rules can vary state by state, and is permissible in CT and MA.

 Property Tax Exemption for Solar Energy